james-alex/palette/README.md

 A package for creating, generating, and interfacing with color palettes.

-`palette` is built on top of the [color_models](https://pub.dartlang.org/packages/color_models) package, which exposes models for the CMYK, HSI, HSL, HSP, HSV, LAB, RGB, and XYZ color spaces.
+`palette` is built on top of the [color_models](https://pub.dartlang.org/packages/color_models) package, which exposes models for the CMYK, HSI, HSL, HSP, HSB, LAB, RGB, and XYZ color spaces.

 __For use with Flutter, see:__ https://pub.dev/packages/flutter_palette